bbauska/meta-react-basics/README.md

 that this removes the styling from the

 sidebar components displayed in the browser.
-Now let&apos;s go to the
+Now let's go to the

-sidebar.js file where I&apos;ll paste the code before
+sidebar.js file where I'll paste the code before

 the return statement.
 This will not affect my

-component because I&apos;m pasting CSS code into
+component because I'm pasting CSS code into

 a JavaScript file.
 I need to make some